rogerboesch/vectrex-dev/README.md

 **I'm currently working on an update which should be available soon.
 Thanks for your understanding!**

+*Note:*
-*Note: If you search for a Vextrex IDE that supports more features for professional development take a look at [VIDE](https://github.com/malbanGit/Vide)*
+*If you search for a Vextrex IDE that supports more features for professional development, take also a look at [VIDE](https://github.com/malbanGit/Vide)*

 ## VectreC (New Visual Studio Studio Extension)